isabellelwang/MIT-AJL-Team1/README.md

 **Project Highlights**

 - Built a CNN using many layers, pooling, and learning rates to classify different skin conditions
-- Achieved an F1 score of \[insert score\] and a ranking of \[insert ranking out of participating teams\] on the final Kaggle Leaderboard
+- Achieved 37st on the final Kaggle Leaderboard
 - Used Tensorflow libraries to interpret model decisions
 - Implemented horizontal and vertical shifts, scaling, rotations, and reflections to optimize results within compute constraints
 _________________________________________________________________________